The New York State Marriage Index is now PARTIALLY online

-Thank you to our awesome New York FOIL attorney David Rankin of the firm Beldock, Levine, and Hoffman for helping us win public access to these records, and for handling our ongoing lawsuit.
-Stay tuned to this website for more details!
+Thank you to our awesome New York FOIL attorney David Rankin of the firm Beldock, Levine, and Hoffman for helping us win public access to these records, and for adroitly handling our lawsuit.

 The NYS DOH initially sent this letter saying that they had granted our FOIL request from September 2017, along with a hard drive full of the files we had asked for.
 But nowhere in this response letter did they ever state that they were also withholding many files -- anything less than fifty years old.
 Because the NYS DOH also mailed the hard drive to the wrong address, the missing files weren't noticed until one month later, mid-March 2018.
 The NYS DOH finally verbally confirmed that they were withholding files in a phone call on March 30th, but did not follow it with any written confirmation.